 Unfortunately, we missed the Christmas decorations by a week or so, but it was still awesome.

 I started to write this post on the entire Universal Studios experience and then saw how long it was just after writing about Volcano Bay Orlando!

 Mum said it might be best to split them up.
 So here we go.

 This post is all about Universal’s new waterpark, Volcano Bay, an epic water theme park in Orlando and one of the new popular places to visit in Florida.

-We chose to visit Volcano Bay water park on the first of our three days at Universal Orlando.
+We visited Volcano Bay water park on the first of our three days at Universal Orlando Resort.
 It was the day with the best weather, so make sure you check that before you plan your schedule, because you know water parks!